-- 7.3.1 The Certified Organization shall develop and implement a due diligence system (DDS) to assess and manage the risk of sourcing forest-based products from controversial sources in accordance with the requirements of this standard. - 7.3.2 The DDS risk assessment shall classify material into low- and high-risk categories. - 7.3.3 The risk assessment shall be carried out at the regional level unless risk is consistent at the national level. - 7.3.4 The Certified Organization shall review, and if necessary, revise its risk ratings on at least an annual basis. - 7.3.5 The Certified Organization shall conduct a risk assessment before the first time of delivery for each new region of supply.
+- 7.3.1 The SFI-certified organization shall develop and implement a Due Diligence System (DDS) to assess and manage the risk of sourcing forest-based products from controversial sources in accordance with the requirements of this standard. - 7.3.2 The DDS risk assessment shall classify material into low- and high-risk categories. - 7.3.3 The risk assessment shall be carried out at the regional level unless risk is consistent at the national level. - 7.3.4 The organization shall review, and if necessary, revise its risk ratings on at least an annual basis. - 7.3.5 The organization shall conduct a risk assessment before the first time of delivery for each new region of supply.